What is intussusception?

 The opinion of the health care providers involved in the child's care

 Your opinion and preference

 In some instances, intussusception will fix itself while being diagnosed with a barium enema.
+Or, in many cases, the doctor can correct the problem by giving an air enema.
+This is done by placing a small tube in your child's rectum and inserting air through the tube.
+The air may help move the intestine back into its normal position.
 However, if your child is very ill with an abdominal infection or other complications, your doctor may not choose to perform this procedure.

 Treatment may include: